IsaganiJulian/Depop-Data-Project/README.md

 ## Project Overview

-This project automates the process of extracting, cleaning, and loading sales data from CSV files into a SQLite database.
-It is designed for sales data exported from an online shop like Depop.
+Depop-ETL is an automated data engineering pipeline for extracting, cleaning, and loading sales data from CSV files into a SQLite database.
+Designed for e-commerce analytics, the project streamlines the process of preparing raw sales data (such as from Depop) for robust, SQL-based analysis and reporting.

 ## Features

-- Extracts data from multiple CSV files
-- Cleans and standardizes sales data
+- **Automated ETL Pipeline:** Extracts raw sales data from CSV, cleans and standardizes it, and loads it into a SQLite database with a single command.
+- **Comprehensive Data Cleaning:** Handles missing values, standardizes state names, converts data types, removes sensitive information, and eliminates duplicates using modular Python classes.
-- Loads data into a SQLite database for easy analysis
+- **Database Integration:** Loads cleaned data into a normalized SQLite database (`sales.db`), enabling efficient SQL queries and downstream analytics.
-- Modular code structure for easy maintenance
+- **Reproducible & Documented:** Modular code structure, clear documentation, and version control with Git for easy maintenance and collaboration.
+- **Analysis-Ready:** Supports Jupyter notebook-based exploration and reporting on the processed data.

+---
 ## Project Structure
 ```
 ├── config/ # Configuration files